kgoofori/widepay-notification/README.md

 # Widepaycash SMS Notification Channel

-This package makes it easy to send notifications using [Widepaycash SMS](https://widepaycash.com) API the laravel way
+This package makes it easy to send SMS notifications using [Widepaycash SMS](https://widepaycash.com) API the laravel way

 ## Contents